1FIL0/Market-Engine-API/README.md

 such as min/max float values and collections.
 Market Engine runs an offical version of this API.

 ## Download
-There's a windows and linux version you can download over at https://market-engine.xyz.
+For windows and Linux downloads, head over to https://market-engine.xyz.

 ## How to use
 In order to use this API, you must get a Steam Web API Key first.